rotshira/Autonomous_robotics_Ex2/README.md

 # TelloAI V.0.1 - Indoor Autonomous Drone Competition
 ## Autonomous Robotics Ex2 - Part A

-This project is part A of a course "Autonomous Robotics".
+This project is part A (out of two) of a course "Autonomous Robotics".
 On this part we focus on the main image and video processing challenge: detecting QR codes within a video.
 The task involves processing each frame of the video to identify any QR codes and recording specific parameters for each detected QR code.
 Using the [ArUco markers](https://github.com/tentone/aruco) library we could achieve that goal providing us an easier "built-in" solution for such problem.